-Full TitleA Phase III Double-Blind Trial for Surgically Resected Early Stage Non-Small Cell Lung Cancer: Crizotinib Versus Placebo for Patients with Tumors Harboring the Anaplastic Lymphoma Kinase (ALK) Fusion Protein (ECOG-ACRIN E4512) (CIRB)
+Full TitleA Randomized Phase III Double-Blind Trial for Surgically Resected Early Stage Non-Small Cell Lung Cancer: Crizotinib Versus Observation for Patients with Tumors Harboring the Anaplastic Lymphoma Kinase (ALK) Fusion Protein (ECOG-ACRIN E4512) (CIRB)

 Crizotinib is a drug approved for the treatment of metastatic non-small cell lung cancer (NSCLC) that is caused by an abnormal protein called ALK.
 In this study, researchers want to assess the effectiveness of crizotinib for treating earlier stages of ALK-positive NSCLC that has been surgically removed.